-Assessment: Class tests (30%); tutorial assignments (5%); practical experiments (15%); and examinations (theory and practical) (50%).
+Assessment: Class tests (30%); tutorial project assignments (5%); practical experiments (15%); and examinations (theory and practical) (50%).
 An oral examination may be offered in case of selected students.
+A subminimum of 40% is required for the theory and practical examinations to pass this course.